 CREATIVE WRITING CLASSES

-In this workshop, participants will explore these different functions of dialogue.
-Using a series of examples from literature and film, the class will analyze and discuss a variety of approaches to getting at the real rhythms and content of what people say.
+Dialogue can contribute to character development, summarize situations, and reveal emotional subtext (often in direct contrast to character action!).
+Using a series of examples from literature and film, we will analyze and discuss a variety of approaches to getting at the things people do (and don’t) say.

 Substance as Style: What Noir Writing Can Teach Us about Literary Form